RayCarrot/GbaMonoGame.Rayman3/README.md

 ## Playing
 *NOTE: This port is still in development which is why there are no releases published.
 Most levels are not yet playable.*

-In order to play the game you will need to place your game ROMs in the `Games` folder, inside a sub-folder for each game.
+In order to play the game you will need to place your game ROMs in the `Data/Games` folder, inside a sub-folder for each game.
 The name of the ROM file doesn't matter, as long as it has the correct file extension (.gba for GBA and .app for N-Gage).
 Additionally the N-Gage version requires a .dat file with the same name as the .app file.

 This is an example of a folder structure which will allow you to play both the GBA and N-Gage versions: